Class of 2022

 - Hometown: Cairo, Egypt

-Ahmed is a Computer Science major at the University of Notre Dame and is also an African Leadership Academy (ALA) graduate.
+Ahmed is a Computer Science major at the University of Notre Dame and an African Leadership Academy (ALA) graduate.
 He was featured as the "Youngest Entrepreneur in Egypt" in Al-Tahrir Journal for creating Awraq, a brainstorming toolkit for business planning, and also won the "Leadership Award" at ALA for developing Kampasi, an online platform to manage student elections and tutoring, among other tasks.

 - Areas of Study: Neuroscience and Behavior